guidojw/arora-privacy-policy/docs/Privacy_Policy.md

 is used to provide logs or command output, and is deleted on bot shutdown, as it is put into a volatile storage.

-The staff of the servers the bot is in have control over if logs are sent, in what channel they are sent and who has permission to see this channel.

 ## Stored in Discord

 Output of bot commands that is sent to Discord may include things like names, IDs and icons/avatars.
 This data cannot be deleted by us as there is no feasible way to do so.

-Staff of the servers the bot is in have access to these logs.
+The staff of the servers the bot is in have control over if logs are sent, in what channel they are sent and who has permission to see thes channels.

 ## Requesting Data Deletion